-These boys, however, have a problem in completeing tasks, and grow weary of projects half way through - to quickly move on to the next interesting or precarious adventure.
+These boys, however, have a problem in completing tasks, and grow weary of projects half-way through - to quickly move on to the next interesting or precarious adventure.

 Aries boys are born leaders, and extremely conquest-driven.
 Every now and then, they enjoy a battle, but only if it is worthy of their intellect and skills.
 Parents usually end up in a tug-of-war with these boys - from having bed time on their terms, to getting the meals of their choice, to obtaining their preferred toys.
 These boys are never good followers, and parents soon realize that their instructions fall on deaf ears.
 It is best not to create power struggles, especially because they will seek to misdirect their energies into winning these 'minor battles'.